 The City of Lufkin's Public Works Departments provides services that include street maintenance, solid waste and recycling, and water distribution among other services and projects.
-Notably, the Recycling division has several drop off bins for Lufkin citizens.
+Notably, the Street department maintained an average condition rating of 77.675 at September 30, 2020.
+The assessment is performed every two years and uses a Pavement Management System.
+The Recycling division has several drop off bins for Lufkin citizens.
 The Water Distribution Department maintains 678 miles of water mains with 16,375 service connections.

-FISCAL YEAR 2022 BUDGET SUMMARY
+FISCAL YEAR 2023 BUDGET SUMMARY